JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_12.md

 ## I.

 1\.
-The holy (Zarathu_s_tra) asked him [^779]: 'O holy Ahura Mazda!
+The holy (Zarathu<i>s</i>tra) asked him [^779]: 'O holy Ahura Mazda!
 I ask thee; answer me with words of truth, thou who knowest the truth.
 Thou art undeceivable, thou hast an undeceivable understanding; thou art undeceivable, as thou knowest everything.

 ‘What of the Holy Word is created true? what is created progress-making? what is fit to discern? what is healthful? what is wise? what is happy and more powerful to destroy than all other creatures [^780]?